Vorticode/solarite/docs/index.md

 #### Efficient List Updates

-When you change an element or add another element to the `items` list and call `render()`, Solarite only redraws the changed or new elements.
-The other list items remain untouched in the DOM.
+When you change an element or add another element to the `items` list and call `render()`, Solarite only redraws the changed elements.

 **Important**: Nested template literals must also have the `h` prefix.
 Without this prefix, they'll be rendered as escaped text instead of HTML elements.

 ### Scoped Styles

-Solarite provides a powerful scoped styling system that allows components to define styles that apply only to themselves and their children, while still inheriting styles from the rest of the document.
+Solarite provides a powerful scoped styling system that allows components to define styles that apply only to themselves and their children, while not using Shadow DOM so that styles are inhereted from the rest of the document.

 When you include a `<style>` element in your component template, Solarite automatically scopes those styles to your component instance.
-This prevents style leakage and conflicts with other components or the main document.
+This prevents style leakage and conflicts with other elements.

-Solarite implements scoped styles through a clever technique:
+Internally, scoped styles become:

-1. It adds a unique `data-style` attribute to the root element with an incrementing `data-style` attribute for each component instance
+1. A unique `data-style` attribute to the root element with an incrementing `data-style` attribute for each component instance
-2. It rewrites any `:host` selectors inside your style tags to target that specific instance (e.g., `:host` becomes `fancy-text[data-style="1"]`)

-This approach provides style inheritance instead of having to start as Shadow DOM requires.
+2.  `:host` selectors are replaced with the web component tag name and unique identifier:  `fancy-text[data-style="1"]`)

 ```javascript
 import h from './dist/Solarite.min.js';